-You cooked your pizza with the toppings nicely browned, but when you slice it up and bite into it, the pizza dough is not cooked in the middle.
-Extra cooking only seems to burns the toppings!
-How do you fix undercooked pizza dough?
+You cooked your pizza with the toppings nicely browned, but when you bite into it, the pizza dough is not cooked in the middle.
+Here’s how to fix undercooked pizza dough.

-You’re toppings are cooked but your dough is still raw indicates that there has been enough heat coming from the top but not from the bottom.
-Cooking your pizza on a pre heated pizza stone or steel ensures a good base temperature.
-Otherwise, turning down the heat or lowering the oven rack will allow you to cook longer without burning the top.
+Cooked toppings but raw dough indicate that there hasn’t been enough heat coming from the bottom.
+Cooking your pizza on a pre-heated pizza stone ensures a good base temperature.
+Otherwise, lowering the oven rack will allow you to cook longer without burning the top.

-Here are some tips on fixing your undercooked pizza dough for the future:
+Next are some tips on fixing your undercooked pizza dough for the future.

 1. Add Bottom Heat